Eagle Bulk Shipping Inc. (NASDAQ:EGLE) Shares Sold by Victory Capital Management Inc.

-Victory Capital Management Inc. lowered its position in shares of Eagle Bulk Shipping Inc. (NASDAQ:EGLE) by 39.4% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 27,500 shares of the shipping company’s stock after selling 17,900 shares during the quarter.
-Victory Capital Management Inc. owned approximately 0.22% of Eagle Bulk Shipping worth $1,301,000 as of its most recent SEC filing.
+Victory Capital Management Inc. cut its holdings in Eagle Bulk Shipping Inc. (NASDAQ:EGLE) by 39.4% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 27,500 shares of the shipping company’s stock after selling 17,900 shares during the period.
+Victory Capital Management Inc. owned about 0.22% of Eagle Bulk Shipping worth $1,301,000 as of its most recent SEC filing.

-Several other institutional investors have also recently made changes to their positions in EGLE.
-Commonwealth Equity Services LLC acquired a new position in shares of Eagle Bulk Shipping during the first quarter valued at approximately $273,000.
-Rhumbline Advisers acquired a new stake in shares of Eagle Bulk Shipping in the first quarter valued at approximately $260,000.
-IndexIQ Advisors LLC acquired a new stake in shares of Eagle Bulk Shipping in the first quarter valued at approximately $401,000.
-BlackRock Inc. increased its stake in Eagle Bulk Shipping by 3.3% during the first quarter.
-BlackRock Inc. now owns 584,339 shares of the shipping company’s stock worth $21,105,000 after acquiring an additional 18,758 shares during the last quarter.
-Finally, GSA Capital Partners LLP increased its stake in Eagle Bulk Shipping by 42.6% during the first quarter.
-GSA Capital Partners LLP now owns 32,519 shares of the shipping company’s stock worth $1,175,000 after acquiring an additional 9,722 shares during the last quarter.
-78.87% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors have also bought and sold shares of the business.
+New York State Common Retirement Fund raised its stake in Eagle Bulk Shipping by 39.4% in the second quarter.
+New York State Common Retirement Fund now owns 7,266 shares of the shipping company’s stock valued at $344,000 after buying an additional 2,052 shares in the last quarter.
+Advisor Group Holdings Inc. raised its stake in Eagle Bulk Shipping by 76.8% in the second quarter.
+Advisor Group Holdings Inc. now owns 41,114 shares of the shipping company’s stock valued at $1,946,000 after buying an additional 17,862 shares in the last quarter.
+Squarepoint Ops LLC increased its position in shares of Eagle Bulk Shipping by 96.6% during the first quarter.
+Squarepoint Ops LLC now owns 21,356 shares of the shipping company’s stock worth $771,000 after purchasing an additional 10,495 shares in the last quarter.
+D. E. Shaw & Co.
+Inc. acquired a new stake in shares of Eagle Bulk Shipping during the first quarter worth about $730,000.
+Finally, Morgan Stanley increased its position in shares of Eagle Bulk Shipping by 510.8% during the first quarter.
+Morgan Stanley now owns 286,116 shares of the shipping company’s stock worth $10,334,000 after purchasing an additional 239,273 shares in the last quarter.
+Institutional investors own 78.87% of the company’s stock.

+Separately, Zacks Investment Research upgraded Eagle Bulk Shipping from a “hold” rating to a “strong-buy” rating and set a $48.00 target price on the stock in a research report on Wednesday, August 11th.
+Five research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus target price of $46.60.

-In other Eagle Bulk Shipping news, major shareholder Goldentree Asset Management Lp sold 1,949,459 shares of the firm’s stock in a transaction on Friday, July 2nd.
-The stock was sold at an average price of $44.87, for a total value of $87,472,225.33.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, CEO Gary Vogel sold 1,343 shares of Eagle Bulk Shipping stock in a transaction dated Wednesday, June 23rd.
-The stock was sold at an average price of $53.03, for a total value of $71,219.29.
-Following the sale, the chief executive officer now owns 164,649 shares in the company, valued at approximately $8,731,336.47.
+In other news, CEO Gary Vogel sold 1,343 shares of the business’s stock in a transaction that occurred on Wednesday, June 23rd.
+The stock was sold at an average price of $53.03, for a total transaction of $71,219.29.
+Following the sale, the chief executive officer now owns 164,649 shares of the company’s stock, valued at approximately $8,731,336.47.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, major shareholder Goldentree Asset Management Lp sold 1,949,459 shares of the company’s stock in a transaction that occurred on Friday, July 2nd.
+The shares were sold at an average price of $44.87, for a total value of $87,472,225.33.
 The disclosure for this sale can be found here.
-4.10% of the stock is owned by company insiders.
+Insiders own 4.10% of the company’s stock.

-Separately, Zacks Investment Research upgraded Eagle Bulk Shipping from a “hold” rating to a “strong-buy” rating and set a $48.00 price target for the company in a research report on Wednesday, August 11th.
-Five analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $46.60.

 Eagle Bulk Shipping, Inc is a holding company, which engages in the ocean transportation of a broad range of dry bulk cargoes worldwide through the ownership, charter, and operation of dry bulk vessels.
 It operates Supramax and Handymax vessels that transport minor and major bulk cargoes, including iron ore, coal, grain, cement, and fertilizer.